balennouri/balen-project1/README.md

 <img src="assets/images/readme-image/gall.png">

-* In the gallery section you can find a video of my football highlights, then you can see some nice pictures of some old games.
+* In the gallery section you can find a video of my football highlights, then you can see some nice pictures of me in some old games i have played.
 * The video and the pictures all have a white border around them, so it looks good.
 * All the pictures and the video are in a light white box with rounded corners like the about me page, so it is matching with the first page.